The Fiber Optic Association: History

-At the 1994 Fiber U Conference in Boston, the instructors decided that it was time to create a professional society for fiber optics.
-The instructors represented a number of fiber optic manufacturers including 3M, Siecor/Corning, Panduit and Fotec, two universities which had started fiber optic courses (Wentworth and Lincoln Trail College), two US military services and several independent trainers and consultants.
+At the 1994 Fiber U Conference in Boston, the fiber optic instructors decided that it was time to create a professional society for fiber optics.
+The fiber optic instructors represented a number of fiber optic manufacturers including 3M, Siecor/Corning, Panduit and Fotec, two universities which had started fiber optic courses (Wentworth and Lincoln Trail College), two US military services and several independent trainers and consultants.

 The FOA was incorporated in July 1995 as a non-profit education organization (501(C)6).
 The founders and some other recruits began meeting to create a certification program.
 Since the focus of the FOA was technicians not engineers or scientists and there were no good textbooks at the proper level, the first project was to develop a textbook that incorporated the FOA’s desired technical curriculum.
 That textbook, The Fiber Optic Technicians Manual, was published in 1997.
 The FOA advisory group developed the KSAs for the basic certification and tests which covered the knowledge part of the KSAs.
 By late 1997, the first FOA certifications were granted.

-Since FOA was founded to be a professional society to set standards for training, not to do training itself, it next set standards to approve schools and certify instructors.
+FOA was founded to be a professional society to set standards for training, not to do training itself.
+Next the FOA set standards to approve schools and certify instructors.
 Schools already teaching fiber optics around the world were invited to join.
-Since then over 300 schools have participated in the FOA program and certified 57,000 techs in more than 40 countries.
+Since then over 300 schools have participated in the FOA program and certified over 100,000 techs in more than 40 countries.

-In 2009, FOA expanded its technical web site which now encompasses almost 1000 pages and added free online training at its Fiber U website.
+In 2009, FOA expanded its technical website which now encompasses almost 1,000 pages of technical information and added free online training at its Fiber U website.
 At the same time, FOA began to self-publish its reference textbooks in order to provide faster updates and lower costs than were possible with a commercial publisher.

 In 2012, FOA recognized the dedication and inspiration of its dedicated core of instructors, many of whom had been founders of the FOA and helped its development by awarding them the designation of "Master Instructor."
 These 27 Master Instructors had more than 500 years of experience in fiber optics and several had been teaching for more than 30 years.

 Certifications

 FOA offers certifications for basic fiber optics and premises cabling, installation skills, and specific applications.
-All certifications are based on KSAs - the Knowledge, Skills and Abilities - important to the topics.
+All certifications are based on the Knowledge, Skills, and Abilities (KSAs) important to the topics.
 FOA certifications and KSAs are developed by a worldwide panel of experienced trainers and technicians.
 All FOA certifications follow ANSI/ISO/IEC STANDARD 17024 — General requirements for bodies operating certification of persons.
 FOA certifications are recognized by the US Department of Labor.